Contents

 Bongoyo Island is a small island located off the coast of Dar es Salaam.

-It was once used as a quarantine station during the colonial era and is now a popular destination for tourists looking to explore the island’s natural beauty and history.
+It was once a quarantine station during the colonial era and is now a popular destination for tourists seeking to explore the island’s natural beauty and history.

-Visitors can take guided tours of the island and see the historic buildings and monuments that have been preserved.
+Visitors can take guided tours of the island and see the historic buildings and monuments preserved.

 Slave Market